conleyjl24/-xxx/README.md

 scores[message.author.tag].money += 25;
 fs.writeFileSync("./scores.json", JSON.stringify(scores));
 JSON.stringify() stringifies something to an object.
 If we don't stringify it, the file would be [object Object]
+#for histograms, please see the PDF under "Exercise 5, (a)"
+#for (b) of this exercise, please also see the PDF under "Exercise 5, (b)"